 How Do I Craft a Risk Mitigation Plan?

 Organizations vary in the maturity of their risk mitigation plan; some have never formally documented anything, whereas others have extensive processes in place.

 Here are two reasons why formal documentation and strategic, extensive risk management planning is critical:

 Formalizing your risk mitigation processes helps uncover what is actually happening across business areas and it is the only way to get an accurate picture of where strengths and weaknesses lie.

 If a risk were to materialize, you can see where something is not working effectively and/or determine if there are additional actions to take that can improve value.

-Documenting, managing and linking mitigation activities to the risk which they are helping prevent helps you see gaps and vulnerabilities in your organization.
+Documenting, managing, and linking mitigation activities to the risk that they are helping prevent helps you see gaps and vulnerabilities in your organization.
 It also ensures that if a loss event or risk materializes, the activities that were meant to prevent it must be improved upon or expanded.

 When thinking about developing your risk mitigation plan, keep in mind that it should address the following areas of concern:

 Change Management: How do you manage change to the activity over time?